jpamarlphi-byte/LTDW-Long-Term-Deterministic-Weather-Theory/README.md

 ### 3. Mission Statement

-JP A-Marl convenes with sponsorship corporations and institutions to gather leading designers of artificial general intelligence to collaboratively implement this weather forecasting program in a way that enables deterministic predictions for EAP - Extreme Atmospheric Phenomena over extended periods.
-This Theory Solution will define the necessary data, mathematical models, and capabilities — including data-gathering equipment and hardware required to process large datasets through mathematical models — that AGI/ASI system can parse, test, validate, adopt, and optimize as these capabilities become available in the near future.
+This Theory Solution will define the necessary data, mathematical models, and capabilities — including data-gathering equipment and hardware required to process large datasets through mathematical models.
-The objective is to encode, within existing artificial intelligence and future artificial intelligence systems (AI/AGI/ASI), an interoperable and essential set of conditions required to run deterministic weather forecasting over long time horizons.

 ## 4. JP A-Marl LTDW Theory Solution is now complete and published